 Models of Attitude Change

 Understanding attitude change in a broader context provides useful background and a starting point for understanding how polarized beliefs specifically can be changed.
 Research on attitude change has historically been aggregated under two broad umbrellas, attitude change based on the effects of persuasion, and attitude change based on social influence (O’Keefe, 2016).
 In a broad sense, persuasion here means influencing based on the strength of detailed argumentation, irrespective of the source or context of the interaction.
-In contrast, social influence relies on appeals about the position of the source (e.g., from the head of the center of disease control).
-The Elaboration Likelihood Model of persuasion (ELM) developed by Petty and Cacioppo (1980) is a dual process model that dovetails these two forms of attitude change (either based on social influence, or strength of detailed argumentation) into a single system.
-The ELM posits that attitude change can occur both when individuals are actively thinking about the content of a message (high amount of cognition) and when individuals are not actively thinking about the content of a message (low amount of cognition), but that the process of attitude change is different in both cases.
+In contrast, social influence relies on appeals about the position of the source (e.g., from the head of the Centers for Disease Control).
+The Elaboration Likelihood Model of persuasion (ELM) developed by Petty and Cacioppo (1980) is a dual process model that dovetails these two forms of attitude change (either based on social influence or strength of detailed argumentation) into a single system.
+ELM posits that attitude change can occur both when individuals are actively thinking about the content of a message (high amount of cognition) and when individuals are not actively thinking about the content of a message (low amount of cognition), but that the process of attitude change is different in both cases.

-In the ELM, the central route is a multi-step process used in cases involving high amounts of effortful cognitive activity (i.e. mental elaboration).
+In ELM, the central route is a multi-step process used in cases involving high amounts of effortful cognitive activity (i.e. mental elaboration).
 The central route begins when the individual has reached enough motivation to actively process the persuasive argumentation given.
-This motivation can arise from the personal relevance of an issue (e.g., civil rights in the 60’s for African Americans), or can simply be a product of high need for cognition.
+This motivation can arise from the personal relevance of an issue (e.g., civil rights in the 60’s for Black Americans) or can simply be a product of high need for cognition.
 Once the individual chooses to pay attention, if their ability to process the information is high (i.e., no distractions, high domain knowledge) then integration of the newly provided information can result in increases in favorable or unfavorable thoughts (Petty & Cacioppo, 1986).
-The increased proliferation of these favorable/unfavorable thoughts lead to changes in cognitive structure thereby lead to positive or negative attitude change, respectively.
-Appropriately, attitude changes that occur through the central route are easier to access from memory, held with higher confidence, are more persistent over time, are more predictive of behavior, and more resistant to change (Petty et al., 2009; Petty & Krosnick 1995).
+The increased proliferation of these favorable/unfavorable thoughts lead to changes in cognitive structure thereby leading to positive or negative attitude change, respectively.
+Appropriately, attitude changes that occur through the central route are easier to access from memory, held with higher confidence, more persistent over time, more predictive of behavior, and more resistant to change (Petty et al., 2009; Petty & Krosnick 1995).
 These differences are reflective of the greater cognitive investment that occurs under the central route of attitude change.